oguru/DnD-AI/Items etc/God Powers.md

 - **Divine Resilience** improves: Gain resistance to one damage type of your choice
 - **Divine Armor**: AC increases by 4 (replacing previous bonus)
 - **Empowered Attacks**: Weapon and spell attacks deal 2x damage (replacing previous multiplier)
 - **Empowered Healing**: All healing you perform or receive is increased by 2x (replacing previous multiplier).
-This includes healing potions, which now heal twice their normal amount
 - **Celestial Vision** Truesight extends to 60 feet
 - **Divine Intuition**: Now usable twice per long rest
-- **Divine Resurrection**: Once per day one of you can raise a fallen party member from the dead to full HP using your combined divine essense (min 2 party members alive to use).
+- **Divine Resurrection**: Once per day one of you can raise a fallen party member from the dead to full HP using your combined divine essense.
 - **Divine Movement**: Gain a flying speed equal to your previous walking speed and then add 10ft to your walking speed
 - **Divine Restoration**: During a short rest, recover hit points equal to half your maximum hit points
 <!-- - **Saving Grace**: Add your proficiency bonus to all saving throws you aren't already proficient in -->